generous-folks/react-course/exercise-4/src/__hints__/instructions.md

 ## TL;DR

+We will do two things here:

+- display the articles as Cards
+- move the articles logic from the home page to a dedicated directory

 It doesn't feel "react" to have our home page holding the articles **fetching and rendering logic**, after all we may need a list of articles on other pages sometimes ?
 Let's clean the home page from state, effect and **articles** related jsx, and move it into its own place, something called "**Modules**".

+### What are modules

 **Modules** are **features**, it holds **business rules**.